MichiganNLP/micromodels/README.md

 `export MM_HOME=/home/username/micromodels`

-# Documentation
+### Documentation

-Documentation can be found [here](https://nlpmicromodels.readthedocs.io/en/latest/index.html).
+Documentation, as well as a short tutorial, can be found [here](https://nlpmicromodels.readthedocs.io/en/latest/index.html).

+Pull requests are more than welcomed!